rwk506/CrashCatcher/README.md

 Visit the [Crash Catcher](http://crashcatcher.site) website to see the algorithm in action with example videos, or upload your own dashcam footage to see how it works.

+The readable markdown of the code is [here](https://github.com/rwk506/CrashCatcher/blob/master/HRNN_training.md) though the full python code is also available for download as a .py file.

 <br />

 <h4>Table of Contents</h4>